qiwang067/LS-Imagine/README.md

     conda activate ls_imagine
     ```

 2. Install Java: JDK `1.8.0_171`.
 Then install the [MineDojo](https://github.com/MineDojo/MineDojo) environment and [MineCLIP](https://github.com/MineDojo/MineCLIP) following their official documents.
-During the installation of MineDojo, various errors may occur. **We have documented the successful installation process and solutions to common errors, which you can refer to [here](./docs/minedojo_installation.md).**
+During the installation of MineDojo, various errors may occur. **We provide the detailed installation process and solutions to common errors, please refer to [here](./docs/minedojo_installation.md).**

 3. Install dependencies
     ```bash